iFeelSmart/Tools4Dev/.Ressources/docs/MarkDown/Modules/bb8.md

 Go to your keychain then add a password with account named __BitBucketPassword__ .
-Take care of removing all old BITBUCKET_USER_AND_PASSWORD reference in $WS_ROOT/.${USER}.env Bb8 will now ask for your keychain password any time he wants to access your password.
+Take care of removing all old BITBUCKET_USER_AND_PASSWORD reference in $WS_ROOT/.${USER}.env Bb8 will now ask for your keychain password any time he wants to access your password. remember that such a security lvl will broke some silent functions that will need your password to access keychain

+* Token
+With recent bitbucket version you may replace bitbucket password by a token it will work as well
 </p>